Home Theater Recommendations

 I can attest to the quality of this center since I’m actually using it right now funnily enough.
 However something I do want you to keep in mind, should this be one you’re interested in, is the fact that it is genuinely huge.
 You would need to have a lot of space for this one, and I’d recommend this one if you have a really large room.
 However if you can accommodate it, it is capable of pumping out some serious sound while not struggling one bit doing so.

-This is another center I personally own currently and can vouch for how good it is.
+This is another great center speaker.
 Klipsch is known for sound clarity and articulation, and doesn’t disappoint here at all.
 It does pick up fingerprints easily though, and is pretty large so keep those things in mind.
+But the sound quality itself is really great.

 JBL Arena 125C 2-Way, Dual 5.5-Inch Center Channel Loudspeaker